 Video Interviewing for Jobseekers

-It's been an unusual past few days and weeks - businesses everywhere are assessing how to tackle the impact that Covid-19 is having across the UK and globally.
+It's been an unusual past few months - businesses everywhere are assessing how to tackle the impact that Covid-19 is having across the UK and globally.

 VIDEO IS KING

 Expect video calling and interviewing to become more of an option for potential hirers.
 It may sound obvious, but it's amazing how differently people can treat a video call/interview to a face-to-face interview.
 Follow these best practices to make the most of your chance when engaging with your potential new team: